 7. Explore the benefits of minimal intervention for stakeholders.
 Resources are limiting, and at times, the business-as-usual model can provide a guide to intervention for some environmental management challenges (Ferguson 2015, Mosnier et al. 2017).
 At the minimum, exploration of a hope-for-the-best strategy or minimal intervention is critical because of costs.
 Business-as-usual models can also provide an economic mechanism to value ecosystems services (Fu et al. 2018, Karttunen et al. 2018), and whilst this is not without debate, this can expand the breadth of stakeholders and potential investors in a solution for a particular challenge.
-A best and worst case scenario analysis is also likely a frequent need for many environmental challenges because of inertia in the socio-political structures that we use to manage people and resources.
+A best and worst case scenario analysis is also a frequent need for many environmental challenges because of inertia in the socio-political structures that we use to manage people and resources.

 8. List the tools applied to this challenge.
 In an environmental management challenge case study, there is typically at least one primary tool that the researchers used to explore a challenge, but there are many tools such as meta-analyses (Busch and Ferretti-Gallon 2017), big data (Hampton et al. 2013), mapping (Halpern et al. 2008), modelling (Vogt et al. 2017), citizen science (Burkle et al. 2013), and team science (Nielsen et al. 2017).
 The tools in basic biology and ecology relevant to environmental management can be reproducible if, at least conceptually, they can be replicated in another system or applied to similar challenge – i.e. citizen science as a means to collect environmental data (McKinley et al. 2017) is relevant to many of the challenges we face including global warming, water quality, and declining biodiversity.

 9. Link the primary reproducible tool to the outcome.
 A reproducible science tool can provide a means to collect data, detect patterns, directly solve an environmental challenge, or inform policy.
 If the paper was a direct test of basic ecology for an environmental challenge, this can be very straightforward.
-For instance, the paper entitled “Odonata (Insecta) as a tool for the bio-monitoring of environmental quality” (Miguel et al. 2017) clearly provides a means to measure and detect.
+For instance, the paper entitled “Odonata (Insecta) as a tool for the bio-monitoring of environmental quality” (Miguel et al. 2017) explicitly provides a means to measure and detect in the title.
 However, the other proposed roles can address challenges in a diversity of ways.
 The identification of or provision of research evidence is the most ‘basic’ role, and it is also likely the most typical role for much of ecology for example.
 Tools that can function in this capacity include surveys, citizen science data collection, mapping, open-access data, and modelling to predict changes.
 Tests in the second category that directly examine the efficacy of a management strategy or intervention can further include bio-monitoring (Miguel et al. 2017), mitigation and remediation experiments (Zhu et al. 2010), and population demography studies (Botero et al. 2015).
 Studies that inform policy are typically more indirect and synthetic and can take the form of anthropocentric studies that consider ecological or environmental policy.
 Any of the above tools can serve this role, but some tools that fit most squarely include economic incentivization models (Tilman et al. 2018), human health impact studies (Chiabai et al. 2018), and human well-being monitoring associated with environmental interventions (McKinnon et al. 2015).